-The Humanities Connections program offered by the Division of Education Programs seeks to expand the role of the humanities in undergraduate education at two- and four-year institutions by encouraging partnerships among humanities faculty and their counterparts in other areas of study.
-Humanities Connections projects should plan or implement a curriculum connecting the humanities to one or more non-humanities fields, including but not limited to the physical and natural sciences; pre-service or professional programs, including law and business; or computer science, data science, and other technology-driven fields.
-Projects must incorporate the approaches and learning activities of both the humanities and the non-humanities disciplines involved.
+The Humanities Connections program offered by the Division of Education Programs seeks to expand the role of the humanities in undergraduate education at two- and four-year institutions.
+Awards support innovative curricular approaches that foster partnerships among humanities faculty and their counterparts in the social and natural sciences and in pre-service or professional programs (such as business, engineering, health sciences, law, computer science, and other technology-driven fields), to encourage and develop new integrative learning opportunities for students.